-Together, the two can grow old and mature together through life's events if they so choose.
-It will help if they're a little older and have rounded themselves out a little before dating.
-If an INFJ and INTJ try dating each other when young, they might find they're too different at first (too young would be teens and early 20s).
+Together, the two can grow old and share a stockpile of beautiful memories.
+It will help if they’re a little older and have rounded themselves out a little before dating.
+If an INFJ and INTJ try dating each other when they’re young, they might find they’re too different at first (too young would be teens and early 20s).

 At that age, an INFJ will likely be experimenting with growing their secondary function of feeling while the INTJ is working on thinking.
 This can be really “clashy,” but as they grow older, they’ll actually be more similar.
 They’ll find comfort in each other in about their mid-to-late 20s.

 Here is a breakdown of how the NF and NT families operate and the functions that dominate them.

 INFJ is part of the family of intuitive feelers, including ENFP, ENFJ, and INFP.
 This group of personalities are as a whole empathetic; they look to other people before making decisions.
 They're smart, kind, approachable, and often creative—especially the INFP.

 All four want to make the world a better place and are consciously thinking about the feelings of others.
 Each person in this group is a little odd; they stand out in a crowd and connect with people easily, even the introverted INFJ and INFP.
 They want the world and the people moving about it to be more aware.
 They disagree with many things that are going on right now and believe you should treat your neighbor as yourself.

 Members of the NF family tend to be open-minded, expressive, and considerate.
 The INFJ is often paired with the ENFP as the ultimate romantic pair; however, for both the INFJ and ENFP, they'll invariably be missing some of the logic that helps ground them.

 The NT Family: Introverted, Logical, and Brilliant